What is a USB Type-B cable and what is it for?

 USB Type-C was made intentionally to take the advantage of the USB 3.1 standard, which is competent for exchanging information at 10 Gbit/s (known as SuperSpeed+).

 ARE USB TYPE-C CABLES Consistent WITH USB 2.0?

 Yes.
 USB Type-C is compatible with USB 2.0 and 3.0 gadgets.
 But, it requires an adapter since the USB Type-C connector encompasses a distinctive shape to the connectors on USB 2.0 and 3.0 cables.

 IS USB TYPE-C THE SAME AS FIREWIRE?

 No. USB and Firewire are distinctive benchmarks, in spite of the fact that they do the same work of exchanging information.
-Once very prevalent, Firewire has declined in later a long time as USB risen as the industry standard.
+One very prevalent, Firewire has declined in later a long time as USB rose as the industry standard.

 CAN I CHARGE MY PHONE WITH USB TYPE-C?